1/35 scale ship model USN DDG

 Shoutout to the shipyard CFO for setting up a first aid station next to my workbench after seeing the frequency of the slips slices nicks stabbings and lacerations to the lead shipwright's appendages.

-Both sharp and dull blades cut with equal regularity.
+Both sharp and dull blades cut with equal regularity and varying severity.

 If you want to make one of these yourself, I can save you tons of time because this whole thing was a learning experience and I learned a lot.
-If I were to sustain a major head injury and choose to do this again, it would take less than half time than this one did.
+If I were to sustain a major head injury and choose to do this again, it would take less than half the time than this one did because I was figuring everything out as I went along and there was a fair bit of trial and error.

 You know it's not really a project until there's been some blood sweat and tears.